sdsc-hpc-training-org/hpc-training-2021/week1_introduction/README.md

 * In a few days, you will recieve notification that your Expanse account is ready for logging on with instructions on how to set your password.
 * **Note: Your Expanse account password will be the same password that you used when creating your XSEDE Portal account.**

-5. After your account has been created on Expanse and you have set your password, log on and run a few of the commands in these basic self-guided tutorials (to make sure the account is working):
+5. After your account has been created on Expanse and you have set your password, log on and clone the training repository:
+`
+git clone git@github.com:sdsc-hpc-training-org/hpc-training-2021.git

+run a few of the commands in these basic self-guided tutorials (to make sure the account is working):
 * [Testing your basic_linux skills:](https://github.com/sdsc-hpc-training/basic_skills/tree/master/basic_linux_skills)
 * [Connecting to SDSC HPC systems/](https://github.com/sdsc-hpc-training/basic_skills/tree/master/connecting-to-hpc-systems)